Firstly, at 30+ of age, I must confess that I’ve never skied before in my life.

 Therefore, half-day lessons were rather perfect.
-You get a break for lunch (we walked to Aya Hotel which is right next to our ski base), then continue for lessons after, and end at about 3pm.
+You get a break for lunch (we walked to Aya Hotel‘s restaurant which is right next to our ski base), then continue for lessons after, and end at about 3pm.

 You will fall from skiing.

-And it won’t look glamourous because the skis will still be attached to your boots so you can’t just get up easily 😂 And if you’re facing downhill when you’re trying to get up, even if you’re in a squatting position, you’ll be squat-sliding downhill all the way to the base 🤣
+And it won’t look glamourous because the skis will still be attached to your boots so you can’t just get up easily 😂 If you’re facing downhill while trying to get up, even if you’re in a squatting position, you’ll be squat-sliding downhill all the way to the base 🤣

 From what I heard, falling on ski slopes doesn’t hurt.
 Because the snow is so soft!
 Your butt will be cushioned.
-I have no experience with this.
 Blessed by lucky stars, I didn’t fall on my two days of skiing in Niseko!